Security-Onion-Solutions/securityonion-docs/telemetry.rst

 Airgap
 ------

 Grids installed within airgapped environments will automatically disable telemetry.
-In this scenario, the ``SOC Telemetry`` configuration setting will have no effect, and the automatic package updates will be disabled.
+In this scenario, the ``SOC Telemetry`` configuration setting will have no effect and the automatic package updates will be disabled.
 See :ref:`airgap` for more information about environments detached from the internet.

 .. note::